evancf/AnimalNCS/README.md

 #### Explanation of scripts
-The following describes the overall goals of each script in the analysis folder, which are intended to be run in their numeric order:
+The following describes the overall goals of each script in the analysis folder, which are intended to be run in their numeric order.

 * 01_spatial_data_from_gee.R - This script downloads various spatial data to be used in the analyses.
 Before executing this script, users need to get set up to use Google Earth Engine in R via the 'rgee' package; see setup notes below.
 The script gives details on additional data downloads necessary here; these are also summarized in individual "Readme.txt" files within the sub-folders of the "./data/spatial data/" folder.
 * 02_biodiv_data_prep.R - This script pulls together data from Cook-Patton et al. 2019 and Bukoski et al. 2022 on forest carbon accumulation and obtains values for covariates related to forest growth at these sites.